 6.14 Alternative religious denominations also took a hold in the village in the early 19th century, in the form of Methodist and Baptist establishments, three of the four original buildings surviving to the present day.
-The original Methodist Chapel on Roe Hill, dating from 1826 remains in use as the village institute while its larger successor from 1887 survives at the corner of Roe Lane and Main Street, in a much altered and modernised from and is now in residential use.
-The small Baptist Chapel on Shelt Hill at the east end of the village, opened in 1831, also remains in its original use (Figure 23).
+The Wesleyan Methodist Chapel at the junction of Main Street and Roe Lane, dating from 1887, is due to close at the time of writing while the Primitive Methodist's West End Chapel from 1851 survives on Main Street opposite its junction with White's Croft, but it is now in residential use in a much altered and modernised form.
+The small Baptist Chapel on Shelt Hill at the east end of the village, opened in 1831, remains in its original use (Figure 23).